Darxo/Hardened/README.md

 - **Bloodlust** (granted by **Cleaver Mastery**) is completely reworked.
 It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
 - **Bolster** (granted by **Polearm Mastery**) now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more
 - **Bone Breaker** is completely reworked.
 It now causes Armor Damage you deal to be treated as additional Hitpoint damage for the purpose of inflicting injuries
+- **Bow Mastery** no longer grants +1 Vision
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**.
 It now provides 25% Armor Penetration (up from 10% and 20% resepctively)
 - **Bulwark** no longer grants additional Resolve against negative morale checks
 - **Brawny** no longer grants Initiative
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints
+- **Command** can now be used on fleeing allies.
+In this case it triggers a positive morale check first.
+Then, if they are not fleeing, they are moved forward in the turn order, like before
 - **Combo** is reworked.
 It now reduces the cost of all skills you haven't used yet this turn by 1 Action Point, except the first skill you use each turn
 - **Concussive strikes** is completely reworked.
 It is now called **Shockwave** and it makes it so your kills or stuns with maces will daze all enemies adjacent to your target for 1 turn
 - **Crossbow and Firearm Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty
 - **Dagger Mastery** no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
+- **Death Dealer** is completely reworked.
+It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit
 - **Dismantle** has been completely reworked.
 It now grants 100% more Shield Damage.
 It also grants +40% Armor Damage against enemies who have full health
 - **Dismemberment** no longer causes any morale checks.
 It now grants +20% chance to hit the body part with the most temporary injuries